 However, some libraries are compiled several times: once or twice for user mode, and once for kernel mode.
 This is because they may be used by the TEE Core as well as by the Trusted Applications.
-As a result, the lib source directory gives two or three build directories: ta_arm{32,64}-lib and core-lib.
+As a result, the lib source directory gives two or three build directories: ta\arm{32,64}-lib and core-lib.

-The output directory also has an export-ta_arm{32,64} directory, which contains:
+The output directory also has an export-ta\arm{32,64} directory, which contains:

-- All the files needed to build Trusted Applications. - In lib/: libutee.a (the GlobalPlatform Internal API), libutils.a (which implements a part of the standard C library), and libmpa.a (which implements multiple precision arithmetic and is required by libutee.a). - In include/: header files for the above libraries - In mk/: ta_dev_kit.mk, which is a Make include file with suitable rules to build a TA, and its dependencies - scripts/sign.py: a Python script used by ta_dev_kit.mk to sign TAs. - In src: user_ta_header.c: source file to add a suitable header to the Trusted Application (as expected by the loader code in the TEE Core). - Some files needed to build host applications (using the Client API), under export-ta_arm{32,64}/host_include.
+- All the files needed to build Trusted Applications. - In lib/: libutee.a (the GlobalPlatform Internal API), libutils.a (which implements a part of the standard C library), and other libraries which provide additional APIs. - In include/: header files for the above libraries - In mk/: ta\dev\kit.mk, which is a Make include file with suitable rules to build a TA, and its dependencies - scripts/sign.py: a Python script used by ta\dev\kit.mk to sign TAs. - In src: user\ta\header.c: source file to add a suitable header to the Trusted Application (as expected by the loader code in the TEE Core). - Some files needed to build host applications (using the Client API), under export-ta\arm{32,64}/ host\include.